Tuition and fees are subject to change without notice.

 Federal Work-Study Program (FWS)

 These federal funds are awarded to students interested in working to help meet their financial need.
 An FWS award allows the student to work on campus to earn money.
 An award does not guarantee a job will be available or that the student will earn the entire award.
+For additional information, please visit our Financial Aid Programs and Scholarships page.

 Western Illinois Workforce Innovation & Opportunity Act (WIOA) Funding